Portland-Bit-Devs/Portland.BitDevs/meetings/25_06_24/README.md

 ### Requests
 - A guest speaker for May 28 2024
-- Artist / Graphic designed to help with branding and web applications.
+- Artist / Graphic designed to help with branding and web applications
+- Revitalize the effort to create our own Portland.BitDevs website

 ### Schedule
-- **6:30 - 7:00pm:** Arrive, socialize, and grab some food.
+- **6:30pm - 7:00pm:** Arrive, socialize, and grab some food.
-- **7:00 - 8:00pm:** @Colebear - General Mining Discussion  (so many current events to talk about!)
+- **7:00pm - 7:30pm:** Bitcoin Blocks - A deepdive into structure and construction.
+- **7:30pm - 8:30pm:** Primary topics discussion.
-- **8:00 - 9:00pm:** Overtime discussions about tonights topics or additional user submissions.
+- **8:00pm - 9:00pm:** Overtime discussions about tonights topics or additional user submissions.

 ## Bitcoin Dev News
 - [F2Pool Invalid Block Analysis](https://b10c.me/observations/11-invalid-blocks-783426-and-784121/)